uikit/uikit-site/docs/pages/theme.md

         ...
 ```

-The entry point for the Less compiler:
+The entry point for the Less compiler, `/custom/my-theme.less`.

-`/custom/my-theme.less`

 ```less
 // Core